 Add A Porch

 Depending on where you live, a porch can be an ideal extension to your home.
-If you have a lot of outdoor space and some fantastic views to admire, then why not do so?
+If you have a lot of outdoor space and some fantastic views to admire, why not enjoy them?
 These can be much more affordable than you’d imagine.

 Most of this revolves around the materials you use in the project.
 Wood is often the most popular option for this, which makes it one of the more expensive.
 If you choose a wood-look alternative, however, you can cut down on much of the cost.

 The porch also doesn’t need to be large.
-You can instead install one in a strategic location.
+Instead, you can install one in a strategic location.
 Try adding one to the exterior of your living room and adding a door between them.
 Before you know it, you’ve opened up the living space while adding a nice area to enjoy your surroundings.

 Change Up The Garage